tranxuanthang/lrcget/README.md

 ## Building

-Start the development window with the following command:
+Start the build process with the following command:

 ``` shell
 cd lrcget